 During their multi-year campaigns, the criminals impersonated a lot of individuals and brands.
-The following table is just a small subsection of all the impersonated brands we observed from these actors:
+The following table is just a small subsection of all the impersonated brands we observed from these threat actors:

 The following indicators of compromise are associated with the infrastructure for this scam.
 We have not mapped every shortlink service and shortlink that were used during the campaign, but we do have the infrastructure behind them which includes the domains they use in their campaigns.

 All the IOCs can be found in a public RiskIQ Community project as the list far exceeds our page limit.
 The project has guest access enabled; there is no need to register on our platform to obtain the information: https://community.riskiq.com/projects/ab0e70dc-c5e9-b973-2c3b-68354c32ed2c